Home, Family, Pets, Food, Gardening, Hobbies and General Lifestyle topics.

 Well I'm having a Seychelle styled cuisine cooked by my Restaurant friends.
 It a very sublime, but long-lasting flavour of curry and the meat is Octopus.

 If this is the stuff they serve at the very expensive Seychelles (famed for being for the wealthy Europeans, Saudis, Israelis, etc) - then I am indeed blessed and impressed.
-It's a wonderful dish! and I've never been a big curry fan either.
+It's a wonderful dish!

 I've already had a plate of it for lunch and I've got a container of it for dinner tonight.

 If this is the stuff they serve at the very expensive Seychelles (famed for being for the wealthy Europeans, Saudis, Israelis, etc) - then I am indeed blessed and impressed.
-It's a wonderful dish! and I've never been a big curry fan either.
+It's a wonderful dish!

 I've already had a plate of it for lunch and I've got a container of it for dinner tonight.